 Great News for you and your students!
-All enrolled students at Centerville Elementary, Del Rey Elementary, Jackson Elementary, Jefferson Elementary, Lincoln Elementary, Madison Elementary, Wilson Elementary, Washington Academic Middle School (WAMS), Kings River High, Community Day School and Sanger High School are eligible to receive a healthy breakfast and lunch at school for no charge each day of the 2019-2020 school year.
+All enrolled students at Centerville Elementary, Del Rey Elementary, Jackson Elementary, Jefferson Elementary, Lincoln Elementary, Madison Elementary, Wilson Elementary, Washington Academic Middle School (WAMS), Kings River High, Community Day School, Sanger High West and Sanger High School are eligible to receive a healthy breakfast and lunch at school for no charge each day of the 2020-2021 school year.

 MEAL CHARGES AND ACCOUNT BALANCE NOTIFICATIONS 2020-2021